 Funding and governance

-EUFIC, The European Food Information Council, is a non-profit organisation with funding coming from food and drinks companies, the European Commission, foundations, umbrella organisations, and from sales of publications.
-About 2/3 of our funding comes from private, and 1/3 from public sources.
+EUFIC is a non-profit organisation, with funding coming from the European Commission, food and drinks companies, academia, NGO’s, foundations, umbrella organisations, and from sales of publications.
+In 2018 about 60% of our funding comes from public sources, and 40% from membership.

 EUFIC’s mission is to provide impartial, science-based information on food and health, in an accessible, appealing and actionable way, aiming to inspire and empower people to make healthier choices.